Abdullah Shafique: Early life and family

-Shafique was born in a Gujjar family in a local town of district Sialkot, Pakistan.
+Shafique was born in Sialkot on 20 November 1999, into a Punjabi Muslim Gujjar family.
 His father Shafiq Ahmed is a long-term resident of Dubai, where he moved in 1991.
 He was a professional cricketer and later became a cricket coach.
 His uncle Arshad Ali played international cricket for the United Arab Emirates.

+Under the supervision of his father, who has coached at GEMS Modern Academy in Dubai since 2003 and has produced more than 20 international cricketers for the UAE, Abdullah began his cricket training at the age of 3 and was called up to the Pakistan under-19 team at the age of 16.

-Outside cricket he also enjoys music, himself being a singer and playing the guitar, his covers of different songs having gone viral.
+Outside cricket, Abdullah also enjoys music, is a singer himself and plays the guitar; videos of different songs he has sung have gone viral.

 Domestic career

 In November 2017, Shafique was bought by Multan Sultans in the 2018 Pakistan Super League players draft but did not play in the competition.

 In December 2019, he made his first-class debut for Central Punjab in the 2019–20 Quaid-e-Azam Trophy, scoring 133 runs.

 In September 2020, he made his Twenty20 debut for Central Punjab in the 2020–21 National T20 Cup, scoring 102 not out.

 As a result, he became the first Pakistani batsman to score a century on his first-class and T20 debut.

 In December 2021, Shafique was named in Lahore Qalandar's squad for the 2022 Pakistan Super League season (PSL).